RobKenis/rob-kenis-dot-com/blog/content/posts/hugo_pretty_urls_on_aws.md

 ```

 When an event of type [CloudFrontRequest](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/aws-lambda/common/cloudfront.d.ts#L44) is received,
-the URI is takes from the input.
+the URI is taken from the input.
 When the URI ends with a `/` or has no extension, `/index.html` is added
 to the URI, so it points to the correct file in S3.

 Now we have our logic inside a Lambda function.
 All that is left, is attaching it to our CloudFront.
 In the